Samaria (ancient city): Hellenistic period: Macedonian military colony

 During the Hasmonean Revolt, the Seleucid general Apollonius raised an army that included Macedonian troops from Samaria to fight against the Jewish rebels led by Judas Maccabeus; this force was defeated at the Battle of the Ascent of Lebonah in 167/6 BC.
 By the mid-second century BC, in response to the expansion of the Jewish Hasmonean state, the inhabitants rebuilt the upper city wall.
 The new wall incorporated numerous salient projections, measured approximately 4 meters thick, and reused material from the earlier Israelite rampart.
 In the beginning, the older towers were kept to strengthen the wall, but they were soon replaced with protruding quadrangular bastions.
 The lower town was also fortified, combining reused Israelite masonry with new Hellenistic construction.

 In the late second century BC, Samaria was captured by the Hasmoneans under John Hyrcanus following a siege led by his sons, Antigonus and Aristobulus, which began sometime between 111 and 107 BC.
-According to Josephus, Hyrcanus' aimed to punish the inhabitants for attacks they had carried out against the city of Maresha, which was allied with the Jews.
-The defenders appealed to Antiochus IX for assistance, including a force of 6,000 troops supplied by Ptolemy IX, but these reinforcements were defeated.
+According to Josephus, Hyrcanus' aimed to punish the inhabitants for attacks they had carried out against the people of Maresha.
+Bezalel Bar-Kochva, following an emendation proposed by Michael Avi-Yonah, argues that Josephus's reference to the Mariseans is a textual corruption of "Gariseans", referring to the inhabitants of Gerasa (modern Jurish, southeast of Shechem).
+He argues that Hyrcanus used attacks on the settlement as a pretext to complete Hasmonean control of the central Samarian highland ridge.
+The defenders of Samaria appealed to Antiochus IX for assistance, including a force of 6,000 troops supplied by Ptolemy IX, but these reinforcements were defeated.
 According to Megillat Taanit 25, "Samaria-wall" fell on 25 Marheshvan.
 Josephus reports that John Hyrcanus razed the city, digging channels so that rainwater would gradually erase the ruins.
 This act was probably intended to fulfill a prophecy mentioned in Micah 1:6.